• Skip to primary navigation

 • No need to thaw frozen cranberries, just use them as is.

-• This cranberry sauce would be delicious served with turkey, chicken, pork, or salmon, or vegetarian pilafs.
+• This cranberry sauce is delicious served with turkey, chicken, pork, or salmon, or vegetarian pilafs.

 • Recipe adapted from Cooking Light.